thycotic/privman-docs/pm-intro/feature-overview.md

 ## Child Process Control

 Child processes are those that execute from within a file such as a PDF and are frequently how malware executes on an endpoint.
-Privilege Manager allows you to prohibit execution of Child Process to ensure unknown executables are restricted on your organization’s network.
+Privilege Manager allows you to prohibit execution of Child Process to ensure unknown executables are restricted on your organization's network.

 ## Custom & Scheduled Reports

-Privilege Manager’s ability to quickly generate fully customized reports and schedule the execution and delivery of these reports is essential to maintaining a real-time understanding of every aspect of your least privilege program.
+Privilege Manager's ability to quickly generate fully customized reports and schedule the execution and delivery of these reports is essential to maintaining a real-time understanding of every aspect of your least privilege program.

 ## Define Local Group Membership